va3jfl/PCem-WebAssembly/README.md

-The full PCem device inventory is compiled in: 97 machine models from the 8088 XT through Socket 7, with the video, sound, storage and input hardware the desktop version registers — enumerated live from the same device tables, including each device's own configuration dialog (Sound Blaster resources, Voodoo memory/threads/SLI, display types, and so on).
+The full PCem device inventory is compiled in: 97 machine models from the 8088 XT through Socket 7, with the video, sound, storage and input hardware the desktop version registers.
+Enumerated live from the same device tables, including each device's own configuration dialog (Sound Blaster resources, Voodoo memory/threads/SLI, display types, and so on).